lab2023/katip/README.md

 This is a Change Logging gem for a git initialized project.

 Katip is a gem which dumps the change log as a list grouped by version tags.
-It also has an executable ruby file **daktilo**, which can be used in any git project.
+It also has an executable ruby file **katip**, which can be used in any git project.
 Log rows will contain links to commits, commit note and contributer name.

 ## Installation